SoroushSaghafi/Gytts.Home.PropertyManagement/README.md

 Minute: 23

-Publish
+Publish to local:

-	Edit - Browse - Local - SQL DB
+- Edit - Browse - Local - SQL DB
-	Database name: Gytts.Home.PropertyManagement
+- Database name: Gytts.Home.PropertyManagement
-	Publish Script Name: PublishScript.sql
+- Publish Script Name: PublishScript.sql
-	Save Profile as - Goes to the project root
+- Save Profile as - Goes to the project root
-	Go to SQL Server explorer to see it is not there!
+- Go to SQL Server explorer to see it is not there!
-	Publish it
+- Publish it
-	Refresh SQL Server explorer to see it is there now!
+- Refresh SQL Server explorer to see it is there now!

+Publish it to Azure:

+- Create an Azure SQL from Portal
+- Publish from VS - Edit - Browse
+- Publish

 Note: By default this file will not go into source control as it might have some sensitive data in it.